passivsystems/old-protean-cli/README.md

 ## Usage

     protean

 will show usage instructions.

     protean projects

 will list configured projects.

-Build a distributable with lein uberjar, then run with:

 We recommend 'drip' (github.com/flatland/drip) to speed things up with the command line.

+## Build

+    lein uberjar

+if you want to build from source

 ## License

-Protean is licensed with Apache License v2.0.
+Protean CLI is licensed with Apache License v2.0.